Risk Taking and Entrepreneurship

 So, how do you get an answer to “whether you are ready to take a risk or not?”

 The answer to the above question lies in your preparedness to take risks.

-You convince yourself to take a risk by understanding your idea better and by following steps like Market Research and Financial Planning or by following all the steps to getting ‘entrepreneurship ready’.
+You convince yourself to take a risk by understanding your idea better and following steps like Market Research and Financial Planning or following all the steps to getting ‘entrepreneurship ready.’

-The next step for me is to get my family on board with what I am going to do.
+- The next step is to get my family on board with what I will do.